 As a broke LA urchin, though, he’d settle for anything.
 “I asked my grandmother for help,” Slash recalls, “and she gave me an old flamenco guitar with one string on it that she had packed away in a closet.”

-The Rage Against The Machine wizard hammered out early Led Zeppelin riffs on a $50 Kay SG copy, chosen for the logical reason that “it was the one with the most knobs that was within my two-digit price range”.
+The Rage Against The Machine and Prophets Of Rage wizard hammered out early Led Zeppelin riffs on a $50 Kay SG copy, chosen for the logical reason that “it was the one with the most knobs that was within my two-digit price range”.

 The Soulfly guitarist earned himself a billion years of bad luck when he customised his late father’s acoustic: “I remember that Paul Stanley had a guitar that was all mirrors, so I decided to do the same.
 I broke a mirror and glued it on - it was not well done at all!”

 Jimi’s first electric was a 1957 Supro Ozark 1560S, bought for $89 from Myers Music Store in Seattle.
 The guitar got a run-out in The Rocking Kings, before being pinched from The Birdland Club in 1960.
 If it ever surfaces at auction, expect a stampede of hedge-fund managers.